MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-support.md

 ---
-title: Support policies for AKS engine on Azure Stack Hub  | Microsoft Docs
+title: Support policies for AKS engine on Azure Stack Hub
 description: This topic contains the support policies for AKS engine on Azure Stack Hub.
 author: mattbriggs